 Seven Wider Stakeholder Reps

-The Culture Works Collective will work within a Terms of Reference that was devised by the previous iteration of the Cultural Compact, for a period of at least two years to test out how it works, and whether it achieves the aims of open-ness, inclusivity and truly democratic, collective governance.
+The Culture Works Collective will work within a Terms of Reference that was devised by the previous iteration of the Cultural Compact, for a period of at least 2 years to test out how it works, and whether it achieves the aims of open-ness, inclusivity and truly democratic, collective governance.

 Qualities of the Reps